Stress Fracture of the Fibula Causes, Symptoms & Treatment

 What causes Stress Fracture of the Fibula?

-Runners and athletes are at greatest risk for this fibula overuse injury.
-Stress fractures of the fibula are most common in these sports:
+Stress fractures of the fibula are most common in the following sports:

 Symptoms